selwynpolit/d9book/book/twig.md

 ### Links

-There are a bajillion kertrillion or more ways to render a link
+There are a bajillion kertrillion or more ways to render a link.

-Link field (URL)
+For a Link field (URL)

 This is the simplest way.
-Just set the display mode to link
+Just set the display mode in the U/I to link

 ![Suggest Button](/images/suggest_button.png)